-Our top rater water softener system, Genesis, is using the upflow methods.
-Although it is slightly expensive as compared the Flect, you will definitely save more in the long run due to the less usage of salt and water.
+Our best water softener system, Genesis, is using the upflow methods.
+Although it is slightly expensive as compared to the Fleck, you will definitely save more in the long run due to the less usage of salt and water.

 This type of softener is one of a few methods that remove the hardness of the water without removing the calcium and magnesium minerals.